frotaur/LLM-Arrows-of-Time/README.md

 To reproduce experiments, the following scripts can be used :

 ## Tokenization
-The scrip `tokenize_to_h5.py` can be used to prepare a dataset for training.
+The script `tokenize_to_h5.py` can be used to prepare a dataset for training.
 Given a .txt file, it will train a BPE tokenizer on it, then use it to tokenize the text, and save the tokenized dataset in `.h5` format.

 ### Usage :
 To use `tokenize_to_h5.py`, first put a standalone `.txt` file inside a folder.
 Then, inside `tokenize_to_h5.py`, modify the following :